AdhocAdam/smletsexchangeconnector/README.md

   </tr>
   <tr>
     <td width="200"><img src ="https://github.com/AdhocAdam/smletsExchangeConnector/blob/master/FeatureScreenshots/privateComment.png" /></td>
-    <td width="auto">#private - When the message is attached to the Action Log, it will be marked as private if #private is featured in the body of the message.</td>
+    <td width="auto">#private - When the message is attached to the Action Log, it will be marked as private if #private is featured in the body of the message.
+This keyword is configurable.</td>
   </tr>
 </table>

 *Assigned To/Affected User relationships on the Action Log*
 - When someone who isn't the Assigned To/Affected User leaves a comment on the Action Log the comment's "IsPrivate" flag is marked as null (this is a bug in the EC v3.0 and v3.1 that has yet to be addressed by Microsoft).
 As such Cireson's Action Log Notify has no qualifier to go of off.
 With this script, the same functionality is present but now can be altered to get in line with SCSM and Cireson's MP.

 *Search Cireson HTML Knowledge Base*
 - If you're a customer of Cireson and this feature is enabled, your respective Cireson Portal HTML KB will be searched when a New Work item is generated using its title and description.
 The Sender will be sent a summarized HTML email with links directly to those knowledge articles about their recently created Work Item using the Exchange EWS API defined therein.
 As an example email, I've included an email body that features a [Resolved] and [Cancelled] link should the Affected User wish to mark their Incident/Service Request accordingly in the event the KB addresses their request.
 It should be noted, this is using the Cireson Web API to get KB through a now deprecated function.
 While this works, it goes without saying if Cireson drops this in coming versions it would cease to work.
 It has been tested and confirmed working with v7.x of their SCSM HTML KB portal.